helps people win back their lives

 Horizontal Gaze Nystagmus Testing DUI Cases

 Having evaluated hundreds of these cases it is evident that officers almost never administer this test properly.
-What is most unsettling is that administering this test incorrectly can actually cause the Nystagmus that the officer will later use against you to prove you were intoxicated!
+The most alarming thing about this fact is that administering this test incorrectly can cause the Nystagmus that the officer will later use against you to prove you were intoxicated!
 You Michigan DUI Lawyer at the Barone Defense Firm can review the video recording of this test being administered at the roadside to evaluate whether the officer in your case followed the appropriate standard of their training.
 If not then the prosecutor will be precluded from offering this test as evidence of your intoxication at trial.